apache/fury-site/docs/specification/xlang_serialization_spec.md

 payload writer MAY use the stored wire type ID to preserve fixed, variable, or tagged integer encodings when the decoded value has the expected concrete value type.
 These scalar numeric payloads are not reference-tracked, so their ref metadata is `NotNullValue`.
-Otherwise it MUST fall back to the language implementation's ordinary polymorphic Any-value writer.
+Otherwise it MUST fall back to the Fory implementation's ordinary polymorphic Any-value writer.
 Unknown carriers are implementation-provided forward-compatibility containers, not entries in the local schema case table;
 schema-defined union cases MAY use `0..N`.
 When an unknown carrier is written